 Recent Shifts: Eco-Friendly Disposition Laws (2025–2026)

-As we move through 2025, the legal landscape regarding "green" burials and alternative dispositions is expanding rapidly.
+During 2025, the legal landscape regarding "green" burials and alternative dispositions is expanding rapidly.
 Many states are updating their burial laws by state to include options that were previously unavailable or unregulated.

 Human Composting (Natural Organic Reduction)